zac-garby/zac-garby.github.io/content/posts/the-calculated-typer/_index.md

 draft: false
 ---

-Zac Garby, Graham Hutton, and Patrick Bahr
+Zac Garby, Patrick Bahr, and Graham Hutton

 *In preparation, to submit to [ICFP '25](https://icfp25.sigplan.org)*